 Summer [ suhm-er ] is the season between spring and autumn.
 Just three short months in the Northern Hemisphere—June, July and August.
 If we're lucky, some of those Indian summer days languish into September.

 Edible flowers harvested at the Case Western Reserve University Farm

 Summer means longer days, more daylight and food that we look forward to all year and can be savored during those luxuriously warm days.
 Fresh peaches, berries, ice cream, corn, vine ripened tomatoes, basil, BBQ, s’mores and iced tea.
 Memories of sitting on the front porch of my childhood home after dinner until way after dark and wait for the lightning bugs to appear.

-Our garden would be at its absolute best with tomatoes, collard greens and a Concord grape arbor tended lovingly by my parents.
-We frequented some local neighborhood farms for corn and would drive from St. Albans to Elmont to Gouz Farms for milk and ice cream.
+Our garden would be at its absolute best with tomatoes, collard greens, a pear tree and a Concord grape arbor tended lovingly by my parents.
+We frequented local neighborhood farms for corn and would drive to Elmont, NY to Gouz Farms for milk and ice cream.
 The Gouz Family had a farm with cows, goats and sheep and you could watch them bottle milk right before your eyes.

 Today, I enjoy visiting farmers markets in Northeast Ohio--they are like a candy store to me.
 Flowers, piles of just picked fruits and vegetables, corn, locally made foods, cheese, maple syrup, honey and more.
-It's my little staycation.
+I enjoy talking with growers/producers as well as other customers It's my little staycation.

 To me, summer is a time to reducir la velocidad which means slow down.
 When the temperatures soar, and it’s hazy, hot and humid, I naturally move slower so I can actually feel the warmth radiating from the sun.